juanfp900/DataVisualization/TorontoData/README.md

 # Where did the data come from?

-The data came from https://open.toronto.ca/dataset/neighbourhood-profiles/ An open source website that contains Toronto data
+The data came from https://open.toronto.ca/dataset/neighbourhood-profiles/ An open source website that contains Toronto data.

 # How To Run?